We ask many of our applicants to sit one of these papers:

 Which paper do I need to sit?

 We leave this up to you and your school.
-Students who take MAT or TMUA in November and do well are likely to receive a lower offer from us.
+Students who take MAT or TMUA and do well are likely to receive a lower offer from us.
 Other students are likely to receive our standard offer which will ask that they sit STEP in June.
 There are online help sessions for those who take STEP.

 Where and when?

-MAT and TMUA are in early November, and STEP is usually in late June.
+MAT and TMUA are in October, and STEP is usually in late June.
 Please consult the above links for the precise dates and details of how to register, and also speak to your school.
 Applicants from outside the UK (or their schools) may also be able to get this advice from their local office of the British Council (click on 'Contact', then 'Find office' after selecting your country).